| Co-Founder and Chief Executive Officer |

 Ignacio launched his career as an Audit Manager at the “Big Four” firm Deloitte & Touche, where he helped make a positive impact for clients such as Direct TV, Perry Ellis, Florida Power & Light, Elizabeth Arden, Baptist Health System and the Miami Dolphins.
 After leaving Deloitte & Touche, he worked at MasterCard as the Director of Accounting for the Latin America Region.

-Ignacio has been recognized in the community by the South Florida Business Leader Magazine as one of its “Top Movers and Shakers” in 2012.
-In 2018, he was recognized by Ernst & Young, as a finalist in the Entrepreneur of the Year Florida Awards program.
+In addition, Ignacio has been recognized in the community by the South Florida Business Journal Magazine as one of its “Top Movers and Shakers” and in 2018, he was recognized by Ernst & Young as an Entrepreneur of the Year Florida Awards finalist.
 This award recognizes entrepreneurs who demonstrate excellent and extraordinary success in areas such as financial performance, innovation and commitment to their businesses and communities.
 A true reflection of a career both diverse and successful at every milestone.